frenkie/homepages/2012/0122/README.md

 ### IE support
 Support for IE is added through [Flashcanvas](http://flashcanvas.net/) which has excellent documentation on how to implement it and what it supports.
 I use the non pro version.
-I also tried it with [ExplorerCanvas](http://code.google.com/p/explorercanvas/) but that didn't work out with mage particles in combination with scaling, alpha channels and about a 125 of them :).
+I also tried it with [ExplorerCanvas](http://code.google.com/p/explorercanvas/) but that didn't work out with image particles in combination with scaling, alpha channels and about a 125 of them :).
 Because Flashcanvas worked out of the box I decided to stick with that.

 ### Code